2503 rue Frontenac, #2

 Steve Giasson is pursuing a PhD in Études et pratiques des arts (Université du Québec à Montréal).

-His work has been shown in Canada, the United States, Mexico, Austria, England, France, Germany, Greece, Spain, Sweden, Switzerland and India in six solo exhibitions and several group exhibitions including the Liverpool Biennial 2012, the Text Festival 2011 and 2014 (Manchester), ED RUSCHA BOOKS & Co. at the Brandhorst Museum (2013, Munich) and the Gagosian Gallery (2013, New York City, 2015, Paris and 2016, Beverly Hills) and the Morni Hills Performance Art Biennial II (2018, Morni Hills and Chandigarh, India).
+His work has been shown in Canada, the United States, Mexico, Austria, England, France, Germany, Greece, Spain, Sweden, Switzerland and India in nine solo exhibitions and several group exhibitions including the Liverpool Biennial 2012, the Text Festival 2011 and 2014 (Manchester), ED RUSCHA BOOKS & Co. at the Brandhorst Museum (2013, Munich) and the Gagosian Gallery (2013, New York City, 2015, Paris and 2016, Beverly Hills) and the Morni Hills Performance Art Biennial II (2018, Morni Hills and Chandigarh, India).

 He has several artist and poetry books and booklets to his credit.